maxplomer/volt-tutorial/README.md

     $ subl .

-[explain how to set subl to bash profile etc]
+how to set subl to bash profile etc:

+    $ vi ~/.bashrc

+paste in

+    alias subl='~/Applications/Sublime\ Text\ 2/sublime_text'

+save and exit vi by typing

+    :wq

+and pressing enter

 ### How to link to github with desktop app